 After deciding the year that you’ll be visiting, you’ll want to determine which month you want to travel in.
 If your kids are in school, your options will likely be a little more limited.
 Before my kids were in elementary school, we liked to visit Walt Disney World in May.
 Now that they are in middle school, we prefer February vacation or Thanksgiving break.

-Walt Disney World is home to a number of special events throughout the year that you may want to attend during your vacation, including the Food and Wine Festival, Mickey’s Very Merry Christmas Party, and Mickey’s Not So Scary Halloween Party.
+Walt Disney World is home to a number of special events throughout the year that you may want to attend during your vacation, including the Epcot Festival of the Arts, Food and Wine Festival, Mickey’s Very Merry Christmas Party, and Mickey’s Not So Scary Halloween Party.
 Keep those events in mind when choosing your vacation dates.

 On Property or Off Property